phoenixframework/phoenix_live_view/guides/server/live-navigation.md

 You can trigger live navigation in two ways:

-  * From the client - this is done by passing either `patch={url}` or `navigate={url}` to the `Phoenix.Component.link/1` component
+  * From the client - this is done by passing either `patch={url}` or `navigate={url}` to the `Phoenix.Component.link/1` component.

-  * From the server - this is done by by `Phoenix.LiveView.push_patch/2` or `Phoenix.LiveView.push_navigate/2`.
+  * From the server - this is done by `Phoenix.LiveView.push_patch/2` or `Phoenix.LiveView.push_navigate/2`.

 For example, instead of writing the following in a template: